Mbappé can't save slumping PSG in CL loss to Bayern Munich - WHIZ News

 Bayern’s defense held firm under some late pressure, although defender Benjamin Pavard received a second yellow card was sent off for a late tackle on Lionel Messi in stoppage time.

+“Bayern really got on top of us and we struggled to hold the ball high up the pitch.
+The first half was very difficult for us,” Galtier said.
+“I knew we could use Kylian in the second half, but unfortunately we conceded this goal just before I was going to bring him on.”

-The dominance of Julian Nagelsmann’s team in midfield forced Messi to drop deep to get the ball, and Neymar was anonymous for most of the match.
+The dominance of Julian Nagelsmann’s team in midfield was so complete that it forced Messi to drop deep to get the ball, and Neymar was anonymous for most of the match.

+“We were a bit surprised by how much of the ball we had.
+We didn’t expect Paris to be so passive; it was a good first half,” Nagelsmann said.
+“The two times they really threatened it was offside.”

 Midway through the first half, Neymar lay face-first on the field after a shoulder barge from a defender.
 English referee Michael Oliver waved play on and Sommer — although nearby — didn’t check on Neymar, who at the 2018 World Cup in Russia earned an unwelcome reputation for diving and play-acting.